Eighonet/GCT-TTE/model/README.md

   - wind speed -- from $0$ to $13$ meters per second.
   - pressure -- from $736.0$ to $764.0$ millimeters of mercury.
   - dateID -- the day of the month.
 From $0$ to $31$.
-  - week period -- if the trip happened in the weekends it is set to $1$, otherwise it is $0$.
+  - week period -- if the trip happened on the weekends it is set to $1$, otherwise it is $0$.
   - weekID -- for Monday it is $0$, for Tuesday it is $1$, for Wednesday it is $2$ etc.
   - timeID --  number of minutes since the beginning of the day.

 - `indexes.pkl` is the only pickle file in the dataset.
 It is serialized using the $3$'rd pickle protocol.
-It contains a python dictionary with five k-fold splits, we used in training.
+It contains a python dictionary with five k-fold splits, which we used in training.
 Each split contains 'train' and 'valid' arrays of trips' indices.
 The dictionary tree can be represented as:

   ```python
   {0: {'train': array([     1,      2,      3, ...]),